GCCC no longer on accreditation probation

 GARDEN CITY, Kan.
-(KSNW)– After not meeting the criteria and given a probation sanction in June of 2017, the Garden City Community College has announced that they are no longer on accreditation probation.
+(KSNW) – After not meeting the criteria and given a probation sanction in June of 2017, Garden City Community College has announced that they are no longer on accreditation probation.

 “We were needing to add more rigor to our academic review processes.” said Garden City Community College President, Ryan Ruda.